openmeteo/enhydris/doc/dev/database.rst

   name of the database column for the key of the child table is the lower cased parent model name suffixed with ``_ptr_id``.

-The core of the Enhydris database is a list of measuring stations, with additional information such as instruments, photos, videos, and so on, and the hydrological and meteorological time series stored for each measuring station.
+The core of the Enhydris database is a list of measuring stations, with additional information such as photos, videos, and the hydrological and meteorological time series stored for each measuring station.
 This can be used in or assisted by many more applications, which may or may not be needed in each setup.
 A billing system is needed for agencies that charge for their data, but not for those who offer them freely or only internally.
 Some organisations may need to develop additional software for managing aqueducts, and some may not.
 Therefore, the core is kept as simple as possible.
 The core database tables use the ``enhydris_`` prefix.
 Other applications use another prefix.
 The name of a table is the lowercased model name preceded by the prefix.
 For example, the table that corresponds to the :class:`~enhydris.models.Gentity` model is ``enhydris_gentity``.

 Lookup tables
 -------------